 Furthermore, it doesn’t matter what age you are when it comes to hobbies, we can all benefit from them.
 Schoolwork, homework, and chores can be draining to young people too.
 Thus, it can also be important for children, teens, and young adults to have hobbies because it can have implications for psychosocial adjustment.

-A study by Steinberg and Simon (2019) sort to investigate the effects of hobby participation on girls from disadvantaged neighbourhoods and from families with low resources.
+A study by Steinberg and Simon (2019) sought to investigate the effects of hobby participation on girls from disadvantaged neighbourhoods and from families with low resources.
 They found that engagement with hobbies helped peer functioning by allowing them to form intimate and egalitarian friendships with their peers.

 Types Of Hobbies

 Hobbies come in all shapes and sizes, from creative, physical, relaxation, and even academic.
 I often like learning for the sake of learning and prefer researching my articles and past coursework more than anything else, especially the write-up and editing.
 Thus, you could say my main hobby is blogging.
-Because there is such a variety in the types of hobbies you could have, there are lots of places you can look to find them.
+Because there is such a variety of the types of hobbies you could have, there are lots of places you can look to find them.

 How To Find A Hobby